microsoftgraph/microsoft-graph-comms-samples/Samples/LocalMediaSamples/HueBot/HueBot/README.md

 1. Open HueBot.postman_collection.json in PostMan.
 Edit the variables and set ServiceName to your bot service URL.

     1. Edit the `Join Meeting` payload with the join URL.
 The bot will join the call and show up on the Teams client.
+Note the `callHandlerPort` in the response.
-    1. Run `List Calls` to find out the currently active calls.
+    1. Open the `List Calls` request and change the port in the URL to the one returned in `callHandlerPort` to find out the currently active calls on that VM.
 If the previous step failed for any reason, this will be empty.
     1. Click on the `hue` link in the List Calls output, edit it to be a `Put`, mark it as JSON body and put "green" as the payload.
 That will change the hue.
     1. Click on the `call` link and do a `GET` on it to get the state of the call.
 Calling `DELETE` on that link will remove the bot from the call.